collinjroland/GEOSX/src/docs/sphinx/gettingStarted/GettingStarted.rst

   cd geosx

-There are currently two separate repositories that should be downloaded.
+There are two separate repositories that should be downloaded (cloned) from GitHub.
+First, we clone GEOSX.
-The first is the main repository, which may be cloned and initialized by the following steps:

-2. Clone the main repository

-If you have successfully setup the SSH authentication:
+If SSH authentication is working:

 .. code-block:: sh

    git clone git@github.com:GEOSX/GEOSX.git

-Otherwise, if you use the https protocol:
+Or if you use the https protocol:

 .. code-block:: sh

    git clone https://github.com/GEOSX/GEOSX.git

-Then:
+Once this has been done, initialize and update GEOSX submodules:

 .. code-block:: sh